iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 ### GPU Memory Hierarchy

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_2.png" class="img-fluid rounded z-depth-1" caption="Memory Hierarchy with Bandwidth & Memory Size" %}
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_2.png" class="img-fluid rounded z-depth-1" caption="Memory Hierarchy with Bandwidth & Memory Size" %}

 Every modern processor faces the same fundamental challenge: fast storage is expensive and small, while large storage is slow and cheap.
 Modern GPUs organize memory into a hierarchical form which has five distinct levels, each with different characteristics, different access patterns, and different implications for your code.
 Starting from the fastest and smallest and working towards the slowest and largest, these levels are: registers, shared memory, L1 cache, L2 cache, and global memory (as shown in the above Figure).
 At the top of the memory hierarchy sit registers, the fastest storage available on a GPU.
 Each thread running on the GPU has access to a private set of registers - typically up to 255 registers per thread on modern NVIDIA architectures.
 These registers feed directly into the computational units.
 When a thread performs an arithmetic operation, the operands come from registers and the result goes back to registers.
 There is no separate "register access" operation visible to the programmer; registers are simply where the active data lives.
 The register file on a single Streaming Multiprocessor contains 65,536 registers with each register holding 32 bits.
 This gives 256 kilobytes of register storage per SM, and these registers are dynamically shared among all threads running on that SM